vacu9708/Study-records/Web development/UDP, TCP/readme.md

 3. The connection is terminated by a 4-way handshake.

 ## 3-way handshake
-A process to establishe a reliable connection between two devices over a network.
+A process to establishe a reliable connection between two devices over a network by synchronizing sequence numbers between the client and the server.

 ![image](https://user-images.githubusercontent.com/67142421/223976212-ecc67af5-a969-4b56-bf09-d728357b96db.png)